24/7 Admissions | Call Now: (800) 939-6636

 Group Therapy

 When it comes to treatment for substance use disorder, there is no “one size fits all” method.
 The beauty of humanity is that every individual is a unique work of art.
-As such, every patient who walks through our doors at New Directions for Women comes from a different background.
+As such, every client who walks through our doors at New Directions for Women comes from a different background.

-There is, however, one thing that connects each patient: the desire to get better.
+There is, however, one thing that connects each client: the desire to get better.
 It is this shared desire that motivates us to evaluate our new clients upon admission, striving to recognize how they respond to different forms of treatment.
 Women’s group therapy for addiction is one example of the individualized treatment component we offer.

 What is Group Therapy for Addiction?